quanteda/tutorials.quanteda.io/content/import-data/multiple-files.en.markdown

 ### JSON

-You can also read JSON files (.json) fownloaded from the Twititer stream API.
+You can also read JSON files (.json) downloaded from the Twititer stream API. [twitter.json](https://raw.githubusercontent.com/quanteda/quanteda_tutorials/master/content/data/twitter.json) is located in data directory of this tutorial package.

 ```r